-- Factor #1 Demonstrated ability to operate independently in high visibility, high-pressure environments overseas in complex emergency or political crisis situations with minimal home office support; - Factor #2 Demonstrated experience in using political analysis to inform programming strategies and objectives, especially in conflict-prone environments; - Factor #3 Demonstrated experience in contract and grant management and experience working on the conceptualization, design and management of post-conflict, political transition, democracy-building, and/or humanitarian assistance programs; - Factor #4 Excellent communication, interpersonal, cross-cultural, negotiating and team building skills evidenced by the ability to maintain team morale and unity in a challenging security environment with the lack of usual infrastructure and amenities; and - Factor #5 Demonstrated experience interacting with U.S. government agencies, donor and international organizations, and local counterparts on both the lowest and highest political, social, and economic levels; - Factor #6 Demonstrated experience overseeing and monitoring a non-Federal organization implementing an assistance activity under a Federal contract, grant, or cooperative agreement.
+- Factor #1 Demonstrated ability to independently manage multiple projects simultaneously in high-visibility, high-pressure environments, including crisis and/or conflict situations; - Factor #2 Demonstrated experience in the design and management of post-conflict, political transition, and/or emergency operation programs; - Factor #3 Demonstrated team building skills evidenced by the ability to maintain team morale and unity in a challenging security environment with the lack of usual infrastructure and amenities; - Factor #4 Demonstrated experience interacting with and representing your organization to U.S. government agencies, donor and international organizations, and local counterparts, including beneficiaries; and, - Factor #5 Demonstrated experience in contract and grant management, including overseeing and monitoring a non-Federal organization implementing an assistance activity under a Federal contract, grant, or cooperative agreement.